Disable SSLV2 & Weak SSL Ciphers on IIS

 Have you disabled weak ciphers and protocols on your Microsoft Internet Information Server (IIS)?
 Weak SSL Protocols Ciphers are often enabled by default on Microsoft IIS servers.
 If you accept credit cards on your site, chances are you must comply with PCI which states that you must only allow Strong cryptography and security protocols.

-4.1 Use strong cryptography and security protocols such as SSL/TLS or IPSEC to safeguard sensitive cardholder data during transmission over open, public networks.
+PCI DSS Question 4.1 Are strong cryptography and security protocols, such as SSLTLS, SSH or IPSEC, used to safeguard sensitive cardholder data during transmission over open, public networks

-For Example on a Windows 2003 Server the following protocols will be enabled by default:
+For Example on a Windows 2003 or 2008 Server the following protocols will be enabled by default:

 - PCT 1.0